intracom-telecom-sdn/multinet/README.md

    ```

 If the distributed topologies have been successfully booted, you should
-get a `200 OK` message and the number of switches booted.
+get a `200 OK` message and the number of switches booted on each worker node.

 ##### Do a pingall operation